daledavies/jQuery-Easy-Slides/readme.md

 ###Example No. 1

-The first example of Easy Slides in action can be seen at the top of this page, to get this to work I used a block of Javascript almost identical to the one shown above (apart from to change the captions).
+The first example of Easy Slides in action can be seen at the top of the demo page, to get this to work I used a block of Javascript almost identical to the one shown above (apart from to change the captions).
 After after unzipping the Easy Slides archive you can find this example in the "Examples/Example 1/" folder.

 The following is the css required to create Example 1...